gordon-cs/gordon-360-api/README.md

 - Subject - subject, written by the poster, of the news entry
 - Body - the actual text of the news entry, written by the poster
 - Accepted - whether this entry has been approved to be shown publicly
-- Sent - unknown what this is for
+- Sent - whether the item has been sent
-- thisPastMailing - unknown what this is for
+- thisPastMailing - whether it belongs to this past mailing
 - Entered - when, in datetime format, the post was submitted by the poster
-- fname - not used
+- fname - not used (NULL)
-- lname - not used
+- lname - not used (NULL)
 - ManualExpirationDate - given by the poster, the last day on which this entry should be displayed publicly

 ##### StudentNewsCategory